Gran Turismo 7 is Why We Can’t Have Nice Things

 Video games have always played a large role in my life.
 Some, my wife included, have drawn the conclusion that video games take up too much of my time.
 I’ll freely admit that I have a problem.
 It apparently could be worse since I have never played Shenmuie or however one spells that awful transliteration and if I did I would apparently love it so much it that it would devour my very being.
 So I got that going for me.

 Thrust into a position where I have no television, no console and a laptop that struggles to run The Elder Scrolls IV: Oblivion, I find myself looking from the outside of the gamer community in.
-Having spent a few months in this position, my primary result of electronic entertainment deprivation is this: Being cut off almost completely from video games is weird. → Zone of the Readers: The 2nd Reader
+Having spent a few months in this position, my primary result of electronic entertainment deprivation is this: Being cut off almost completely from video games is weird. → Nobody puts article in a corner.

 Reports of the East’s death are greatly exaggerated